Roger Hertog

-Roger Hertog (born July 5,1941) is an American businessman, financier, and conservative philanthropist.
-Born and raised in The Bronx borough of New York City, New York, Hertog pursued a career in business, becoming president of Sanford Bernstein (now AllianceBernstein).
+Roger Hertog (born July 5, 1941) is an American businessman, financier, and conservative philanthropist.
+Hertog pursued a career in business, later becoming president of Sanford Bernstein (now AllianceBernstein).
 He currently serves as president of the Hertog Foundation and chairman of the Tikvah Fund, which promotes Jewish thought and ideas.

 Personal life and career

-Born to German Jewish immigrants, Hertog was raised in The Bronx and attended public schools.
+Born to German Jewish immigrants, Hertog was raised in the Bronx and attended public schools.
 His first job was in the mail room of a financial company while attending City College at night.
 Eventually, he joined Oppenheimer & Co. in a clerical position.
 At Oppenheimer, he met his future business partner, Sanford Bernstein.
 In 1967, Hertog joined Sanford C. Bernstein, & Co.
-The struggling company went on to become one of the world's leading asset management firms.
 Hertog remained president of the firm until its merger with Alliance Capital Management in 2000.
 He retired in 2006 from AllianceBernstein L.P. and remains Vice-Chairman Emeritus.

 His wife, Susan Hertog, graduated from Hunter College and earned her M.F.A. from Columbia University School of the Arts in 1993.
 Roger and Susan Hertog have three grown children.